wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

 Ensure that you have switched to *Pixels* mode.

-Annotating pixels is done with two mouse actions:
+Annotating pixels is done with these mouse actions:

 * SHIFT+left-click: paints the pixels at the current location using the current brush and label; you can also drag the mouse while holding the keys to keep painting.
 * CTRL+SHIFT+left-click: acts as *eraser*, removing any differently colored pixels at the current location
+* SHIFT+right-click: performs flood fill at the current location, e.g., for filling in the center of an object after tracing the outline

 Before you start annotating, you should consider: